Felix-Zhenghao/paper-distillation/README.md

 - Try to use human egocentric data + teleoperation data to train robots.
 Huge amounts of methods to prevent distribution shifts.
 For example, use the same ego sensor (Aria) + mask the image with SAM2 + normalize actions.
 - Input masked human & robot ego images + human hand pose traj estimation + robot eef pose traj & joint position data (get through teleoperation).
 A transformer will encode all data.
 Loss is human pose prediction error, robot eef pose prediction error and robot joint position prediction error.
 The control is done in the joint space.
 - Co-training with human hand data benefits a lot.
-Distribution alignment matters a lot.
+Distribution alignment matters a lot. **Other works (i.e: MimicPlay) use human data to train a planner to condition the low-level control policy suffers at generality**.
 - Utility: check the [Aria](https://facebookresearch.github.io/projectaria_tools/docs/intro) project, academic-use ego-centric hardware.

 # Fundamental Research of AI